jhodges38104/DNAmAndAdversity_public/README.md

 Aim 3: Analyze if the methylation sites and “clocks” associated with both the study exposures and health outcomes mediate these exposure-outcomes associations, thereby contributing to health inequities.

-#### MBMS Background Related to Discrimination and Health Outcomes

-Among our many relevant study findings,25-27 black vs. white MBMS participants had higher exposure to racial discrimination and socioeconomic deprivation, and fared worse for most of the health outcomes.25-27 In both groups, exposure to black carbon particles increased with census tract poverty.79,80 Moreover, key cardiometabolic outcomes were associated with racial discrimination solely among the black participants, but with economic hardship among both black and white participants.25-27 For example, the Framingham CVD 10-year risk score, which we computed using gender-specific values for age, TD2, smoking, treated and untreated blood pressure, total cholesterol, HDL cholesterol, and body mass index (BMI),73 was positively associated (i.e., increased) with: (a) racial inequality solely among the black participants: for a 1-unit increase in the continuous self-report Experience of Discrimination (EOD) scale (range: 0-9), β = 0.04 (95% CI 0.01, 0.7); for Jim Crow vs. non-Jim Crow birthplace, β = 0.57 (95% CI 0.38, 0.76),26 and (b) low education among both the black and white participants: the black and white beta coefficients for linear regression, comparing persons with < high school vs. ≥ 4 years college, were, respectively: 0.33 (95% confidence interval (CI) 0.01, 0.65) and 0.74 (95% CI 0.41, 1.07).26